streamr-dev/network/docs/docs/streamr-network/security/end-to-end-encryption.md

 - Key exchange: ML-KEM (quantum resistant, available via config option), RSA (not quantum resistant, currently used by default)
 - Signatures: ECDSA with secp256k1 curve (not quantum resistant, used by default).
 Quantum resistant alternatives coming soon

+## Quantum resistant key exchange
+The ML-KEM based key exchange works as follows.
+As ML-KEM can only be used to generate a shared secret between the publisher and subscriber, by itself it's not sufficient to allow an arbitrary key to be transferred from the publisher to a subscriber.
+Therefore, the ML-KEM shared secret is used to derive an AES-256 'wrapper' key using HKDF.
+The wrapper key is obtained by both the publisher and subscriber by repeating the same key derivation starting with the shared secret.
+The wrapper key is used to encrypt and decrypt the actual data encryption key, which is the key being exchanged.

 To start using the quantum resistant key exchange using ML-KEM, pass the following configuration to `StreamrClient` on *subscribers*:

 ```